krisburke/studyPlan/README.md

 # Study Plan

 This list started as a fork of [Google Interview University](https://github.com/jwasham/google-interview-university).
-I have, and continue to, modify the resources and topics to fit my own personal study goals.
+I have modified the resources and topics to fit my own personal study goals, and will continue to.

 This is my multi-month study plan for building a foundation of computer science and software knowledge.